ozancantbs/OzanCanTBS/README.md

 <h1>👨‍💻 About Me</h1>

-I focus on cybersecurity, infrastructure security, Linux systems and DevSecOps.
-My learning approach begins with understanding how systems work, then applying security, automation, observability and reliability practices to those systems.
+<h2>I focus on cybersecurity, infrastructure security, Linux systems and DevSecOps.
+My learning approach begins with understanding how systems work, then applying security, automation, observability and reliability practices to those systems.</h2>

 Current Technical Direction